mlutonsky/haxball-maps/README.md

 - ideal for 2v2, 3v3

 ## Big Rounded with turbo
-- similar as Faster Bug Rounded, but palyers accelerate rapidly when kicking
+- similar as Faster Big Rounded, but players accelerate rapidly when kicking
 - ideal for 1v1, 2v2, 3v3